Discover your project timeline with us today

 Weeks 3 – 4

-Architectural Timeline Now that all your approvals are in place you have everything you need to obtain accurate quotes from your builder and your project can commence!
-The next stage is that New Space Architecture will produce detailed design sketches based on our initial discussions and your brief.
-These can include various design options for the project and is an important part of the process.
+The next stage is that New Space Architecture will produce detailed design sketches based on our discussions following an in depth briefing meeting so we can really get to know you and your needs for your new space.
+These can include multiple design options for the project and is an important part of the process.
 We ask that clients are as open and honest as possible to ensure the final design meets their criteria.
 The sketches will be presented to you either face to face or via email (or post) for your initial thoughts and consideration.
 Once you have had time to consider the proposals you may then provide feedback, and any desired changes or amendments can be made.

 What we can offerServices